Invited Speakers

 Assistant Professor Jiaqing Liu

-Osaka University, Japan
+Ritsumeikan University, Japan

 Biography: Jiaqing Liu received his B.E. degree from Northeastern University, China, in 2016.
 He then earned both his M.E.
 (2018) and D.E.
 (2021) degrees from Ritsumeikan University in Kyoto, Japan.
 From 2020 to 2021, he was a JSPS Research Fellow for Young Scientists.
 He subsequently served as a Specially Appointed Assistant Professor at the Department of Intelligent Media, Institute of Scientific and Industrial Research (ISIR), Osaka University, from October 2021 to March 2022.
-He is currently an Assistant Professor at the College of Information Science and Engineering, Osaka University.
+He is currently an Assistant Professor at the College of Information Science and Engineering, Ritsumeikan University.
 His research interests include computer vision, medical engineering, and deep learning.

 Speech Title: Multimodal AI for Depression Detection: Advances in Emotion Understanding and Model Interpretability